Overview article for all analysis from 2025 DfE datasets

 High level summary from A level outcomes 2025

-As predicted at the beginning of the academic year, the 2019 DfE national dataset is slightly more exacting than the new 2025 DfE national dataset, therefore for the majority (but not all) colleagues, you are likely to see broadly no change or a slight uplift in term of value-added in terms of your Quality Indicator (QI) grade.
+As predicted at the beginning of the academic year, the 2019 DfE national dataset is slightly more exacting than the new 2025 DfE national dataset, therefore for the majority (but not all) colleagues, you are likely to have seen broadly no change or a slight uplift in term of value-added in terms of your Quality Indicator (QI) grade.

 2. KS5 Vocational